Dioecy

-Dioecy (/daɪˈiːsi/ dy-EE-see; from Ancient Greek διοικία 'two households'; adj. dioecious, /daɪˈiːʃ(i)əs/ dy-EE-sh(ee-)əs) is a characteristic of certain species that have distinct unisexual individuals, each producing either male or female gametes, either directly (in animals) or indirectly (in seed plants).
+Dioecy (from Ancient Greek διοικία 'two households'; adj. dioecious) is a characteristic of species that have distinct unisexual individuals, each producing either male or female gametes, either directly (in animals) or indirectly (in seed plants).
 Dioecious reproduction is biparental reproduction.
-Dioecy has costs, since only the female part of the population directly produces offspring.
-It is one method for excluding self-fertilization and promoting allogamy (outcrossing), and thus tends to reduce the expression of recessive deleterious mutations present in a population.
-Plants have several other methods of preventing self-fertilization including, for example, dichogamy, herkogamy, and self-incompatibility.
+Dioecy has costs, since only the females directly produce offspring.
+It is a way to prevent self-fertilization and promote allogamy (outcrossing), and thus tends to reduce the expression of recessive deleterious mutations.
+Plants have several other ways to prevent self-fertilization including, for example, dichogamy, herkogamy, and self-incompatibility.

 In zoology

 Physalia physalis, Portuguese man o' war, is a dioecious colonial marine animal; the reproductive medusae within the colony are all of the same sex.

-In zoology, dioecy means that an animal is either male or female, in which case the synonym gonochory is more often used.
+In zoology, dioecy means that an individual of an animal species may be either male or female, in which case the synonym gonochory is more often used.
 Most animal species are gonochoric, almost all vertebrate species are gonochoric, and all bird and mammal species are gonochoric.
 Dioecy may also describe colonies within an animal species, such as the colonies of Siphonophorae (Portuguese man-of-war), which may be either dioecious or monoecious.